joshhuu/AI-Retail-Scheduler/README.md

    ```powershell
    npm run dev
    ```
-4. For deployment, set `NEXT_PUBLIC_API_URL` in Vercel project settings.
+4. For deployment, set `NEXT_PUBLIC_API_URL` in Vercel project settings

 ## Deployment
 - **Backend:** Deploy to Render using Gunicorn.
-Set up environment and start command as above.
+Set up environment and start command as above
 - **Frontend:** Deploy to Vercel.
-Set `NEXT_PUBLIC_API_URL` to your Render backend URL in Vercel settings.
+Set `NEXT_PUBLIC_API_URL` to your Render backend URL in Vercel settings

 ## Usage
-- Input daily order volume and apply filters to exclude employees or groups.
+- Input daily order volume and apply filters to exclude employees or groups
-- Click "Recalculate Targets" to fetch AI-driven assignments and view analytics.
+- Click "Recalculate Targets" to fetch AI-driven assignments and view analytics
-- Explore tabs for sweets makers, packagers, retailers, feedback, and individual performance.
+- Explore tabs for sweets makers, packagers, retailers, feedback, and individual performance